jku/path-traversal-poc/ISSUE-DESCRIPTION.md

    should be prevented (although in this case we can't just prevent "/")
 3. The issue with using rolenames and targetpaths in local paths should described in the specification
 5. Finally, some sort of path towards the "Ideal solution" should be deviced.
-A fairly backwards compatible, but ugly, solution might be to keep using "meta" as is but document that the keys might not match real filenames but are just rolename+extension (which is already true since "role1.json" is a valid key for meta but the non-versioned file might not even exist in a _consistent_snapshot_ repository).
+   I have a potential url-encoding based solution which I will document shortly.